-The REHS/RS is the most prevalent NEHA credential and professionals demonstrate competency in an impressive range of environmental health issues, directing and training personnel to respond to routine or emergency environmental situations, and providing education to their communities on environmental health concerns.
-In addition, REHS/RS credential holders are key members in ensuring communities are in compliance with local, state and federal environmental health regulations.
+The REHS/RS is our most predominant credential.
+Professionals who hold this credential demonstrate competency in an impressive range of environmental health topics including vector control, water quality, hazardous materials, air quality, built environment, direct and train personnel to respond to routine or emergency environmental situations, and provide education to their communities.
+REHS/RS credential holders are also key to ensuring communities are in compliance with local, state, and federal environmental health regulations.

 Individuals can follow one of three tracks to be eligible for the REHS/RS credential exam: